CoBRA: A Universal Strategyproof Confirmation Protocol for Quorum-based Proof-of-Stake Blockchains: Preliminaries

-A PoS blockchain realizes a distributed ledger protocol~\cite{bitcoinproperties} (aka state machine replication protocol) where participants are selected to create and validate new blocks based on the amount of coins they hold and commit as a stake.
-The blockchain facilitates a payment system wherein parties maintain and transfer fungible assets, the coins.
+\textbf{Proof-of-stake blockchain.} A PoS blockchain implements a distributed ledger protocol~\cite{bitcoinproperties} (i.e., a state machine replication protocol), where participants are selected to create and validate new blocks based on the amount of coins (cryptocurrency) they hold and lock up as stake.
+The blockchain serves as a payment system in which participants hold and transfer fungible assets, referred to as coins.
+We also discuss how to extend this model to general-purpose smart contract platforms in Section~\ref{sec:discussion}.

 Each party is associated with a private-public key pair which forms its \emph{client} identity in the system.
 The parties that actively participate in maintaining the state of the system (i.e., run the SMR) are known as \emph{validators}.
-To do so, they lock coins (i.e., stake) and process transactions, allowing clients to agree on an ordered sequence of confirmed transactions, referred to as the \emph{transaction ledger}.

-We assume a genesis block $G$, which contains the initial stake distribution and the identities of the \emph{validators} participating in the SMR protocol.
-For the rest of this paper, we assume a static setting, where the stake distribution is known in advance to all participants.
+To do so, they lock coins (i.e., stake) and process transactions, providing clients an ordered sequence of confirmed transactions, referred to as the \emph{transaction ledger}.
+We assume the existence of a genesis block $G$, which contains the initial stake distribution and the identities of the \emph{validators} participating in the SMR protocol.
+For the remainder of this paper, we assume a static validator setting, where the stake distribution is known in advance to all participants.
+In Section~\ref{sec:discussion}, we discuss how to extend our system to a dynamic validator setting.